Certifying optimal device-independent quantum randomness in quantum networks: Bounding the Holevo quantity under quantum attacks

 Here $h(p)=-p\log_2p-(1-p)\log_2(1-p)$ is the binary entropy.
-The details are expanded in Appendix~\ref{calculation_observation}.
+The details are expanded in the Appendix \ref{calculation_observation}.
 When $N=3$ parties, the result indicates the one-outcome conditional von Neumann entropy,

-In addition, we present the comparison between this work and the MABK inequality, Parity-CHSH inequality and Holz inequality in Refs.~\cite{grasselli2021entropy,holz2020genuine,ribeiro2019reply,grasselli2023boosting} at $N=3$ parties in Fig.~\ref{comparision:grasselli}, which indicates better performance over the current Holevo quantity bounds for promising multiparty DI cryptographic applications.
+In addition, we present the comparison between this work and the MABK inequality, Parity-CHSH inequality and Holz inequality in Refs.~\cite{grasselli2021entropy,holz2020genuine,ribeiro2019reply,grasselli2023boosting} at $N=3$ parties for non-maximal Bell values in Fig.~\ref{comparision:grasselli}, which indicates better performance over the current Holevo quantity bounds for promising multiparty DI cryptographic applications.